SuperClaude-Org/SuperCodex_Framework/Docs/Reference/advanced-patterns.md

 ## Next Steps

-Master these advanced patterns to become a SuperGemini expert:
+Master these advanced patterns to become a SuperCodex expert:

 **Immediate Application:**
 - Practice multi-agent coordination on your current projects